binodluitel/firewalla-att-bypass/README.md

 ### Install wpa_supplicant

-I am not able to use the wpa_supplicant that comes with Firewalla Gold, because there isn't one installed.
+I am not able to use the wpa_supplicant that comes with Firewalla, because there isn't one installed.
 Also, I am not able to install without getting the following warning from firewalla.

 ```shell